 Once I complete the user research on the product and competition, I design personas that provide context of who the target audience is and their natural task flow process.
 This assist developers in developing user friendly systems, based upon the Use Case processes.

-The Design Phase is where all the visual design elements of the project is created.
+The Design Phase is also where all the Execution Visual Design elements of the project is created.
 The visual design establishes a path for the user to follow, that meets their natural work flow process.
 Gathering data of the user's work flow process, is obtained in the Discovery Phase.
 When design is based upon facts, the elimination of personal preferences, conflicts amongst team members and lengthy discussion with stake holders are kept to a minimum.
 This allows for the project cycle to move ahead with minimal interruptions and delays.

 Icons assist in providing the user an easy to recognize path to accomplish a task.
 Icons compliment the system and visual design.
 Icon placement is hierarchical.
 They are system prominent rather than visual prominent.

 When I create icons, I begin with researching the system and the user's task flow.
 My primary objective is to develop a visual path that will enhance the user's experience.